Artistic Family Photos: From Happy Snap to Meaningful Art

 What Goes Into Making A Great Photo

-There are certain concepts and elements of technique and design that need to be considered whenever a painting, a musical score or a photograph are produced.
-These include the following:
+There are certain concepts, techniques and elements of design that need to be considered whenever a painting, musical score or a photograph are produced.

 • Subject